-Among the HIA's duties is to independently and objectively verify that the IC&RMS functions are performed suitably and effectively.
+Among the Compliance and Internal Audit Officer's duties is the responsibility to independently and objectively verify that the IC&RMS functions are performed suitably and effectively.

-The HIA reports on its actions and operations directly to the Prysmian Group Board of Directors as well as to the Control and Risks Committee and the Board of Statutory Auditors.
+In the same way as the Head of Internal Audit did previously, the new Compliance and Internal Audit Officer reports on its actions and operations hierarchically to the Prysmian Group Board of Directors, as well as to the Director in charge of the internal control and risk management systems, and to the Control and Risks Committee and the Board of Statutory Auditors.